wj267/Motion-Blur-Effect-ReShade/README.md

 A basic motion blur effect written for ReShade

 ## User Warning
-I think these effects are pretty interesting and potentially useful, but I have also found them to cause motion sickness and eyestrain during testing.
+I think these effects are pretty interesting, but I have also found them to cause motion sickness and eyestrain during testing.

 The "Motion Delta" effects in particular can cause bright flickering lights which may be dangerous to those with Epilepsy.